Volkswagen Golf GTI Mk6 – full details unveiled!

 Volkswagen has unveiled the production version of the Mk6 Volkswagen Golf GTI and some journalists have already managed to have a go at it at the international driving presentation in Saint-Tropez, France.
 This blog has no such luck so we’ll just have a look at the details while we wait for the Mk6 to reach our shores and then perhaps we can have a go, like we did with the Mk5 Golf GTI.
-For now you’ll have to wait for write-ups in the local magazines, and read my write-up after the jump.

 As you can see from the shot above the GTI in its sixth incarnation looks nothing like the first version, though the red lining around the front grille remains.
 The Mk6 shares more in common with the Mk4 so you’ll be able to spot the resemblance with those two vehicles side by side instead.
 Of course, the man in the shot is Hans-Joachim Stuck, who worked closely with Volkswagen in developing the new GTI.

-Stuck reminiscened to the old days of the Mk1, which had a 110 PS 1.8 liter engine which according to him had a willing less to rev that was fun from day one.
+Stuck reminiscened to the old days of the Mk1, which had a 110 PS 1.8 litre engine which according to him had a willing less to rev that was fun from day one.
 The new GTI is quite different, using an engine that is only slightly larger but makes nearly twice the power thanks to the use of a turbocharger and direct fuel injection.

 The EA888 engine produces 210 PS and a massive 280Nm of torque from as low as 1,700rpm up to 5,200rpm.
 It is differentiated from the Mk5 engine via new pistons and piston rings, a regulated oil pump, a new vacuum pump, a new high-pressure fuel pump and a new mass airflow sensor.
-For greenheads, emissions are Euro 5 compliant at 170g/km and the engine sips only 7.3 liters (7.4L for the DSG) of fuel per 100km, compared to 8.0 liters on the Mk5 GTI.
+For greenheads, emissions are Euro 5 compliant at 170g/km and the engine sips only 7.3 litres (7.4L for the DSG) of fuel per 100km, compared to 8.0 litres on the Mk5 GTI.
 It also has a lower compression ratio of 9.6:1 compared to the Mk5’s 10.5:1.

 Want more numbers?
 0 to 100km/h takes just 6.9 seconds.
 A 240 km/h top speed with the manual transmission is achieved at top gear at 5,900rpm.
 With the 6-speed twin clutch DSG, the top speed is 238km/h at top gear with the rev needle pointing to 5,920rpm.

 The new Mk6 also has a standard electronic transverse differential lock, or what Volkswagen calls XDS.
 The Mk6 chassis is lowered with the GTI – 22mm at the front and 15mm at the rear.
 The dampers now have electronic damper control, which is controlled via the DCC or Dynamic Chassis Control system.
-This can setup various car parameters according to the mode you are in – Nomral, Sport and Comfort.
+This can setup various car parameters according to the mode you are in – Normal, Sport and Comfort.
 In Sport mode, in addition to stiffening the dampers, the power steering is also set for better responsiveness.

 XDS uses braking pressure to emulate the function of a differential lock.
 If the system detects that the wheel at the inside of the curve that the GTI is taking is insufficiently loaded, the car will brake this wheel to restore traction.
 It helps compensate for the typical front wheel drive understeer through fast curves.